 speaker

-Yeah, good.
 Good morning, Rob.
-But yes, your your assumptions are are correct there.
-We will, you know, reduce interest income or the expect the expectation of interest income when that that property is potentially exited from the program.
-As we've had in guidance, we will look to deploy some of that in a in another or a new real estate financing project later in the year.
-But I just would caution that not all of that money will go straight back out at once and it's going to going to take a little bit of time for those draw schedules to go to go through.
-So we anticipate potentially a small portion of that going back out in the in the final quarter of the year.
+But yes, your assumptions are correct there.
+We will reduce interest income or the expectation of interest income when that property is potentially exited from the program.
+As we've had in guidance, we will look to deploy some of that in another or a new real estate financing project later in the year.
+But I just would caution that not all of that money will go straight back out at once. and it's going to take a little bit of time for those draw schedules to go through.
+So we anticipate potentially a small portion of that going back out in the final quarter of the year.

 speaker